Taking Over (Overkill album)

-Taking Over is the second studio album by thrash metal band Overkill, released in March 1987 through Atlantic and Megaforce Records.
+Taking Over is the second studio album by American thrash metal band Overkill, released in March 1987 through Atlantic and Megaforce Records.
 The album is Overkill's last to feature drummer Rat Skates, who left the band later in 1987 and was replaced by Sid Falck.
 It was also the first to be released through Atlantic, who would release all of the band's albums up to W.F.O.
 (1994).

 Touring and promotion

 Overkill toured for less than a year to promote Taking Over.
 In March–April 1987, they opened for Helloween on their Keeper of the Seven Keys: Part I tour in Europe, and supported Megadeth on their Wake Up Dead Tour in May–June.
 Overkill then headlined their own shows in July–August, with Testament opening.

 "Wrecking Crew" and "In Union We Stand" have been played live at almost every Overkill show to date, with the former being considered one of the band's signature songs, as well as being the title of their official website (wreckingcrew.com).